 There is an urgent need to assess the cumulative impacts of human activities and unprecedented rates of climate change on the deep seafloor environment (Nellemann et al., 2008).
-Critical to this assessment is an understanding of the spatial scales at which these impacts alter the environment, the scales of environmental control on biological communities and scales of assembly determined by intrinsic species dynamics such as larval dispersal and social gregariousness.
+Critical to this assessment is an understanding of the spatial scales at which these changes will alter the environment its control on biological communities and ecosystems.

-Multi-scale analyses help avoid spatial mis-matches in making these assessments, which can occur when studies are conducted at smaller or larger spatial scales than those at which environmental controls or intrinsic processes operate (Gallucci et al., 2009).
-Marine spatial planning for the Mingulay reef complex therefore requires cumulative impact studies that appropriately consider all scales of human impacts (cf Foley et al., 2010), from offshore renewable energy that modifies broad-scale hydrography, to the effects of bottom fishing that can fragment populations that our study shows are already limited by dispersal.
+Multi-scale analyses help avoid spatial mismatches in making these assessments that would otherwise occur when studies are conducted at smaller or larger spatial scales than those at which environmental controls or intrinsic processes actually operate (Gallucci et al., 2009).
+Marine spatial planning for the Mingulay Reef Complex will therefore require cumulative impact studies that appropriately consider all scales of human impacts (cf. Foley et al., 2010), from renewable energy installations that can modify broad-scale hydrography to the effects of bottom fishing that can reduce reef connectivity for dispersal-limited organisms.